 As always, vigilance is the watchword.
 Please send us your feedback: what worked or didn’t work for you?

-If you are trying to identify a pest or need to send an insect or plant sample to a lab for diagnosis, go to UMaine Cooperative Extension: Insect Pests, Ticks and Plant Diseases, a useful website of the plant disease diagnostic laboratory, or contact your local Cooperative Extension Service.
+If you are trying to identify a pest or need to send an insect or plant sample to a lab for diagnosis, go to UMaine Cooperative Extension: Insect Pests, Ticks and Plant Diseases, a useful website of the insect and plant disease diagnostic laboratory, or contact your local Cooperative Extension Service.